Kia ora koutou katoa.

 We are Te Roopu Whakakaha Tinana commonly known as the Physical Education Māori Association (PEMA) a student-led association.
 Our main objective is to encourage academic excellence of Māori Physical education students by increasing communication between students throughout the year levels.

-With an emphasis on Tikanga Māori PEMA is guided by collective values about what it means to be a successful Māori in the School of Physical Education.
+With an emphasis on Tikanga Māori PEMA is guided by collective values about what it means to be a successful Māori in the School of Physical Education, Sport and Exercise Sciences.

 Te Roopu Whakakaha Tinana